erbsland-dev/erbsland-former/README.md

 ErbslandFORMER
 ==============

-*ErbslandFORMER* is designed to efficiently edit and manage large volumes of text through both automated and manual processes.
-It organizes text into documents and fragments, ensuring optimal splitting points based on text format for more manageable editing.

-Edits are facilitated by various specialized tools, ranging from simple regular expressions to advanced large language models like OpenAI's ChatGPT.
-Each edit is tracked per fragment, and users can review and approve changes using a detailed diff view.

-With a robust revision system, ErbslandFORMER allows you to track changes incrementally, making it easy to revert to previous versions.
-This ensures that you can save snapshots of your projects before and after processing.

-Finally, the transformed text can be seamlessly exported and reintegrated into its original source.
+*ErbslandFORMER* is a tool designed for mass text transformations with the convenience of a web interface.
+Its target audience includes writers, translators, software documentation authors, academic paper writers, and software developers.
+The application provides a straightforward workflow, allowing you to import multiple documents into a project and apply text transformations iteratively.

+For complex editing tasks, *ErbslandFORMER* allows you to create revisions, enabling you to revert to previous document states and track changes over time.
+The built-in review system helps you manage completed work and pending reviews, which is particularly useful if you return to a project after some time.

+This tool addresses the challenges of text processing using large language models, such as *ChatGPT 4o*.
+It can automatically process text using these models, capture and apply the output, and handle errors generated during the process.
+Transformation tasks can process entire books in the background, even if the process takes hours or days.

+*ErbslandFORMER* is primarily designed to work with text documents in formats such as Markdown, reStructuredText, XML, JSON, and various programming languages like Python and C++.
+It is not intended for use with complex document formats from graphical text processors, unless those documents are converted to plaintext or Markdown.

+In addition to processing with large language models, the application also supports text transformations using regular expressions.
+This feature allows you to easily perform tasks such as replacing a protagonist's name in a book or normalizing the spelling of a word across a paper.

-*Please note: This project is in beta phase, so some information in this document may be outdated.*
+*Please note: This project is in beta phase, therefore, information in this document may be outdated.*

 <!-- TOC -->
 * [ErbslandFORMER](#erbslandformer)